G-EDM/SERVO42C-ESP32WROOM32-UART-Library/README.md

 </br></br>
 # Warning
 This library does not support the v1.0 version and is written for the v1.1 version of the 42C board.
-It looks like all the raw driver PCBs that are sold without stepper motor are the v1.0 version while the ones with stepper motor are more likely to be the v1.1.
+Amazon and Ebay have a lot of S42C boards available but many of them are the old v1.0 version.
+I only have one of each and there is one difference.
+The old one has white connectors while the new one (v1.1.2) has green terminals.
+This library works with one with green terminals.

 </br></br>
 # Notes